-If you’re experiencing shortness of breath and restlessness and think that you may want to discuss your options with one of our cardiologists at the Heart and Vascular Solutions Center at Houston Physician’s Hospital, you’ll find a list of qualified physicians below.
+If you’re experiencing shortness of breath and restlessness and think that you may want to discuss your options with one of our cardiologists at Heart and Vascular Center Of Excellence in Houston Physician’s Hospital, you’ll find a list of qualified physicians below.
 Simply choose a doctor and make your appointment directly with his or her office.

 We serve patients across Southeast Texas—including South Houston, Clear Lake, Webster, League City, and Galveston, as well as neighboring cities and towns.